sujayt123/lazy-radio-station/README.md

 The LCD expects a few initialization commands, according to pages 45 and 46 of the [HD44780 specification manual](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf).
 Once the LCD is configured, it can process instructions in the form of bytes - transferred as two sets of 4 bits in 4-bit mode - that are decoded with respect to RS, RW and the actual value of the byte itself.
 We incorporated Kevin Lin's LCD device driver to communicate with the device using a more high-level software interface.

 ###### Motion sensor
+We initially purchased a flight-sensor to get accurate readings of detected objects in the vicinity of the sensor.
+With its i2c compatibility, the sensor appeared to be an easy way to detect if an object was in range to trigger the next song.
+However, i2c on the MSP430 proved to be insurmountably difficult given our time constraints and we turned our attention to another product: the PIR motion sensor.
+While the PIR was ostensibly less accurate and only relayed 1 bit of information ("Did I detect motion or not?"), it was much easier to use in conjunction with everything else in our system.
+By tuning its sensitivity dial, we configured it to work well in its environment.

 ##### Software